BrandonK182/PyNightsAtFredbears/README.md

 - Enemies moving around the map
 - Close the Door on enemies
 - Game over when enemies reach player location
+- Select cameras to view on the monitor

 ![alt text](https://github.com/BrandonK182/PyNightsAtFredbears/blob/main/PyNightDemo.gif)